syedshamael1999/SQL-Data-Warehouse-Project/docs/project_walkthrough.md

 ---
 ### 🗄️ Creating Database and schemas

-**The first step** is to create a database.
+**The first step** is to create a database in Microsoft SQL Server Management Studio (SSMS).
 The following script creates a new database named `DataWarehouse` after checking if it already exists.
 If the database exists, it is dropped and recreated.
 Additionally, the script sets up three schemas within the database: `bronze`, `silver`, and `gold`.

 🔹 [Database & Schemas Script](https://github.com/syedshamael1999/SQL-Data-Warehouse-Project/blob/main/scripts/init_database.sql)

+### 🔍 Verifying the Database and Schemas

+To confirm the successful creation of the database and its schemas after the script is executed:

+**1. Open Object Explorer**
+**2. Navigate to:** `Object Explorer → Databases → DataWarehouse → Security → Schemas`

+You should see the following user-defined schemas: `bronze`, `silver`, `gold`

+These schemas represent the three layers of the **Medallion Architecture** and will store the respective tables as you move through the ETL pipeline.

 ---